 Project Aims and Objectives:

-- Social media and real-time intelligence gathering to support disaster response; and
+- To provide a digital humanitarian platform such as social media & real-time intelligence gathering to support disaster response.

-- 3D visualisation of real-time satellite data for constructing live disaster events to support disaster response.
+- To develop a 3D visualization of real-time satellite data for constructing live disaster events to support disaster response.

 The THINKlab, University of Salford, UK received research funding (£1.2 million) from the Global Challenge Research Fund (GCRF, UK and Engineering and Physical Sciences Research Council(EPSRC) to develop a Collaborative Multi-Agency Platform that can be used for building resilient communities in disaster-prone areas in the Low and Middle-Income Countries (LMICs), namely Sri Lanka, Pakistan and Malaysia.